johnshields/Eithne-Voice-Assistant/workings/document.md

 ![bot](https://user-images.githubusercontent.com/26766163/115777593-67bc5e80-a3ad-11eb-859c-c8c4a2b92a55.png)

-The learned responses are stored into a SQLite database to continuously learn from the user and improve the application.
+The learned responses are stored in a SQLite database to learn from the User and improve the application continuously.

 The voiced responses are handled by the function ``bot_response``.
-This function is used to return a response for Eithne to say depending on the command the user said.
+This function is used to return a response for Eithne to say depending on the command the User said.

 ```python
 # Function to take in a user command and return a response from the bot.